Hot weather. Hot dog. Two things that should never go together.

-Why Dogs Overheat So Easily
+Why Dogs Overheat So Fast

 Dog Cooling Vests:

-- Simple and widely understood concept
+- Simple to understand and use

 Veterinary and university research shows that water without airflow can retain heat, particularly when fabric covers large portions of the dog’s body.